Exceptional Iceland – The Golden Circle, Glacier Lagoon and Reykjavik

 The water’s purity stems from the fact that it started life as glacial melt some 50 kilometres away and has made its way, over numerous decades, through volcanic lava to rest in the fissure.

-The price includes all equipment including dry suit, flippers and snorkel and you will be in the water for between 30 to 40 minutes.
+The price includes all equipment including a dry suit, flippers and snorkel and you will be in the water for around 30 minutes.

-If you would prefer not to use your hire car to visit Silfra and Thingvellir then we can arrange the transfers from Reykjavik (around 1 hour drive away); please add £30 per person.
+If you would prefer not to use your hire car to visit Silfra and Thingvellir then we can arrange the transfers from Reykjavik (around 1-hour drive away); please add £45 per person.

 Upgrade your car hire

-Guests can choose to upgrade their inclusive car hire to a larger 4 x 4 (travelling in winter) or a larger vehicle or 4 x 4 (travelling in summer).
+Guests can choose to upgrade their inclusive car hire to a larger 4 x 4 (if travelling during Sept-April) or a larger vehicle or 4 x 4 (May-August).